We’re with you every step of the way, so if you’ve had a referral to a Rett syndrome clinic we’ll be there to support you.

 There are currently four Rett syndrome clinics…

 Bi-monthly clinics for children and young people up to the age of 19 are held at the Evelina Children’s Hospital at Guys and St Thomas’ .
-They are led by Dr Hilary Cass, a consultant in paediatric neurodisability.
-You can read more about the clinic here
+They are led by Dr Daniel Lumsden, a consultant in paediatric neurodisability.

 A twice-yearly clinic primarily for adults (19 and over) and families with a CDKL5 or FOXG1 mutation, though children can also be seen here.
 It’s held at St David’s Children’s Hospital and led by Professor Angus Clarke, consultant in Clinical Genetics.